laffan/psd-to-phaser/parse/psd-to-phaser-plugin-v1/README.md

   })
 ```

-Just like the lazyLoad feature, you can create a draggable camera with defaults and set parameters later on.
+Just like the lazyLoad feature, you can create the camera with defaults and set specific parameters later on.

 Dragging triggers events, so you can listen for "dragOnStart", "isDragging" and "dragOnComplete".